BCS; BCLYF Investors Have Opportunity to Lead Barclays PLC Securities Fraud Lawsuit

-BENSALEM, Pa. , Dec.
-13, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS, OTC: BCLYF).
+LOS ANGELES, Dec.
+15, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS, OTC: BCLYF).

 Class Period: July 22, 2019 – October 12, 2023